Forbush Man: Continued references

 On page 3 of Fantastic Four Annual #3 (1965) as the crowd gathers for the wedding of Reed Richards and Sue Storm, chants of "We Want Irving Forbush, We Want Irving Forbush" are seen in the background.

-He is mentioned by Spider-Man in The Amazing Spider-Man #35 (April 1966) as what Spider-Man calls an in-joke.
-When Molten Man tells Spider-Man that when he beats him, nobody would stop him, Spider-Man remarks, "There's always Irving Forbush."
+He is mentioned by Spider-Man on page 15 of The Amazing Spider-Man #35 (April 1966).
+When Molten Man says nobody would be able to stop him after defeating Spider-Man, the latter remarks, "There's always Irving Forbush."

 In the 1978 instructional paperback How To Draw Comics The Marvel Way, Chapter Five focuses on drawing a humanoid figure.
 The introduction states, "...Most anyone can draw a stick figure.
 (Even Irving Forbush!)"

 In the early 1990s, when Comics Buyer's Guide begin their annual fan awards, Marvel came up with its own award for assistant editors as they were ineligible for the CBG awards.
 Some ballots, which appeared on Marvel's letters pages, listed Forbush as a choice for top assistant editor.

 Later appearances

 During the 1980s and 1990s, Forbush Man became the mascot of the Marvel Age news magazine.
 He also was a main cast member in What The--?!, a satirical ensemble book.
 In 1993, Forbush Man was killed fighting Dumsday in a parody of DC Comics' "The Death of Superman".

 Forbush Man appears in the 2006 series Nextwave: Agents of H.A.T.E. as a member of "The New Paramounts", a team consisting of Not Brand Echh characters.
 He is later killed by Tabitha Smith after failing to control her mind.

-Forbush Man later appeared in the 2010 one-shot Captain America: Who Won't Wield the Shield.
+Forbush Man appears in the 2010 one-shot Captain America: Who Won't Wield the Shield.
 He is killed while defending Marvel Comics employees from critics who believe that they have made comics too dark, but soon returns as a zombie.